flutter/website/src/docs/codelabs/explicit-animations.md

 This way, we could easily represent when to start the animation, pause it, play forward, play backward, stop it, or repeat it indefinitely?

+{{site.alert.bonus}}
+In the prior example, the rate of change for magin value is linear (the margin changes by the same amount between each frame).
+How would you change this example to make it possible to interpolate values between 0 and 100 at a changing rate?
+{{site.alert.end}}

 ## AnimationController